imliuyzh/simple-calculator/README.md

-# simple-calculator
+# A Simple Calculator
-A small, simple calculator built with HTML, CSS and JavaScript
+This calculator was built with HTML, CSS and JavaScript.
+It is my first formal application for JavaScript and its DOM manipulation operations such as document.querySelector().
+Due to its simplicity, there could be bugs that need to be dealt with.